emirotin/mongodb-migrations/README.md

 ```

 The library only runs migrations that:

 1. have `up` function defined,
 1. were not ran before against this database.

-Once successfully ran migrations are logged in the `collection`
+Successfully ran migrations are recorded in the `collection`
 specified in [Configuration](#configuration).

 The migration process is stopped instantly if some migration fails